The most common examples of discrimination in the workplace are retaliation, disability, race, sex and age.

 You cannot be denied a promotion because of your race or sexual orientation.
 Title VII prohibits anyone associated with your employer from making inappropriate comments based on your gender.
 The most important legal protection granted by Title VII concerns compensation, as your employer cannot cut your pay or deny you benefits based on any of the factors listed in the Civil Rights Act of 1964.

-If you have experienced discrimination in the workplace, contact an employment attorney to determine the best course of legal action.
-Filing a discrimination claim against your employer requires the submission of persuasive evidence in the form of employment records and statements made by witnesses.
+If you have experienced employment discrimination in the workplace, contact an employment attorney to determine the best course of legal action.
+Filing an employment discrimination discrimination claim against your employer requires the submission of persuasive evidence in the form of employment records and statements made by witnesses.

 What to Do If You Have Been Discriminated Against

-To ensure a complaint filed with the EEOC is investigated fully you should provide evidence of the discrimination or harassment you have experienced.
+To ensure a complaint filed with the EEOC is investigated fully you should provide evidence of the discrimination in the workplace or harassment you have experienced.

 It is always best to discuss your complaint with an experienced employment lawyer before filing a complaint with the EEOC or state anti discrimination agency.